gavinJLing/House2018/README.md

 ## Conservatory
 This structure is useed to balance up the plan evelation foot print of the property.
 It wraps around the extesion and extends the ground floor extension to the entire width of teh property.
+The curved part of the conserv. wall/roof use an arch of 22.5 degrees